How to use Ukraine's gas pipelines when Russia deal ends – DW – 07/16/2024

 How profitable is Ukraine's gas transit role?

-Most of the fees are allocated to operational costs, including pipeline maintenance so any new deal would have to include a substantial increase in gas deliveries to aid Kyiv's budget woes.
+Most of the fees are allocated to operational costs, including pipeline maintenance, so any new deal would have to include a substantial increase in gas deliveries to help Kyiv with its budget woes.

 "Unless the transit deal is renewed with very high volumes, the Ukrainians are not going to make any money at all," Sabadus said.